daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 In the words of Dave McCLure of 500 Startups, “Customers don’t care about your solution.
 They care about their problems.”

 “It is not the customer’s job to know what they want.” —Steve Jobs

+But, it’s not just enough to gather a diverse array of data talent.
+You're team neads to execute.
+Here's how Cassie Kozyrkov, Google's Chief Decisions Officer, reccomends executing Applied AI projects [x].

+"1.
+Ask the right questions, 2. get the right data, 3. train models on the data, 4. evaluate models on new data, 5. productize the solution, 6. make sure launching is a good idea, 7. keep production system reliable over time"

 “*Selling and delivering a product is at least as important as the product itself.*”